hesamkal2009/hesamkal2009/README.md

 - ⚙ I’m currently working on my customized template which I use in my freelance projects  [Store](https://github.com/hesamkal2009/Store)
 - 🔭 Also I'm looking for a job right now, so feel free to contact me
 - :muscle: I’m specialist in .NET, Architecture and React
-- 👯 I’m looking to collaborate on: .NET & React-Redux projects
+- 👯 I’m looking to collaborate on .NET & React-Redux projects
-- ⚡ Check my repos specially [Store](https://github.com/hesamkal2009/Store) template
+- ⚡ Check my repos, especially [Store](https://github.com/hesamkal2009/Store) template
-- 💬 Ask me about: Development :)
+- 💬 Ask me about Development :)

 </br>